Fabian Hürzeler: Who is the former Bayern Munich youth player outdoing Jürgen Klopp and heading from St Pauli to Brighton?

 How has Hürzeler done it?
 He might have revolutionised results on the pitch, but there has been no blood-letting off it.
 "I'm not going to play the big shot and turn everything upside down," stated Hürzeler when he was appointed after two-and-a-half years at the club.
 "I had visited Timo [Schultz] before in Hamburg.
 I noticed then that we're on the same wavelength in terms of football."

-He has persisted with the three-man backline, and continued with defensive midfielder Eric Smith as part of the trio, an innovation first introduced by Schultz earlier in the campaign.
-But the winter addition of the vastly experienced Karol Mets - the 6'3" Estonian with 89 caps for his country - has made Pauli infinitely more difficult to pull apart, and they have conceded just six goals in nine games this season, keeping three clean sheets.
+He persisted with the three-man backline, and continued with defensive midfielder Eric Smith as part of the trio, an innovation first introduced by Schultz.
+But the winter addition of the vastly experienced Karol Mets - the 6'3" Estonian with 89 caps for his country - made Pauli infinitely more difficult to pull apart.

 That solidity has vastly improved their fortunes away from home.
-Victory at Nuremberg in Hürzeler's first game in charge was Pauli's first of last season, and this term they have beaten Kaiserslautern and Hertha on the road.
-Added to their stoic home form - unbeaten in 12 at the Millerntor with seven wins and two draw in 2023/24 so far - they were always going to climb the table.
+Victory at Nuremberg in Hürzeler's first game in charge was Pauli's first of the 2022/23 season, while they ended the 2023/24 campaign with nine wins and four draw from 17 away days.
+Added to their stoic home form - just one defeat at the Millerntor with 11 wins and five draws - they were always going to climb the table.

 Watch: 5 things on St. Pauli

-Pauli have shared the goals this season.
-Marcel Hartel leads the way with 12 - an impressive haul from the heart of midfield - while Elias Saad has seven and Johannes Eggestein six.
-Australian international defensive midfielder Connor Metcalfe has also proven and unlikely source of goals.
-Left wing-back Leart Paqarada laid on a team-high 10 assists last season and, after he left for Cologne in the summer, the man who replaced him as captain, another Australia international in Jackson Irvine has five provisions and the superb Hartel's contributed a joint-league-leading nine after 24 matchdays.
+Left wing-back Leart Paqarada laid on a team-high 10 assists last season and, after he left for Cologne in the summer, the man who replaced him as captain, another Australia international in Jackson Irvine contribued nine provisions, behind only league-leading Hartel in the club ranks.

 Hürzeler's former teammate at the Bayern youth academy, Borussia Dortmund midfielder Emre Can, predicted "a great career as a coach" even if the Pauli boss did not make it as a player.
 He appeared for Bayern's reserve team in two spells, either side of a season in Hoffenheim's second string, before joining amateur outfit FC Pipinsried as player-coach in 2016.
 He juggled that job with the role of assistant coach of the Germany U20 and U18 sides before joining Schultz's staff, all the while studying for his DFB coaching licence that he completed in April.

-Hürzeler's talented squad have, like their coach, been keeping their feet on the ground and it is a trait that has continued to bode well for Pauli and Hürzeler, who has now extended his stay at the club beyond 2023/24 amid interest from the top-flight.
+Hürzeler's talented squad, like their coach, kept their feet on the ground all season and it is a trait that has continued to bode well for Pauli and Hürzeler, who has extended his stay at the club beyond 2023/24 amid interest in his services from both home and abroad.